On the existence of 4-regular matchstick graphs: Infinite families of 4-regular matchstick graphs ( )

-By using the graph 1a as a subgraph we can construct $(2,4)$-regular matchstick graphs with 48 and 49 vertices which contain only two vertices of degree 2 as shown in Figure 5.
-The graphs 5a, 5b and 5c are flexible.
-This flexibility allows the distance between its vertices of degree 2 to be set equally.
-A proof for the existence of each graph is given by the MGC [6].
+Using graph 1a as a building block, we construct $(2;4)$-regular matchstick graphs with 48 and 49 vertices containing exactly two vertices of degree 2 (see Figure~\ref{fig_4}).
+The flexibility of graphs 4a and 4c allows the distance between their degree-2 vertices to be adjusted.